fledge-iot/fledge/docs/07_admin/02_RESTadmin.rst

 ping
 ----

-The *ping* interface gives a basic confidence check that the FogLAMP appliance is running and the API aspect of the appliance if functional.
+The *ping* interface gives a basic confidence check that the FogLAMP appliance is running and the API aspect of the appliance is functional.
 It is designed to be a simple test that can  be applied by a user or by an HA monitoring system to test the liveness and responsiveness of the system.

 GET ping